 Many people are discovering the convenience of dog litter boxes.
-Cat litter boxes are not suitable for most dogs, but it is easy to find a similar plastic box or tray that will work well for dogs.
+Cat litter boxes are not suitable for most dogs, but it's easy to find a similar plastic box or tray that will work well for dogs.
 Store-bought litter boxes for dogs are available, but they are expensive and often not much more suitable for a dog than a cat litter box.

-If you have the space, a plastic overflow pan for a washing machine is an ideal litter pan for any dog.
-Overflow pans are approximately 2 square feet (some are up to 3 square feet) and shallow, about 2 to 4 inches deep--big enough for a large dog and still suitable for a small dog.
+If you have the space, a plastic overflow pan for a washing machine or a similarly large pan is an ideal litter pan for any dog.
+Overflow pans are approximately 2 square feet (some are up to 3 square feet), shallow, and about 2 to 4 inches deep — big enough for a large dog and still suitable for a small dog.
 Some dogs move around quite a bit and need the extra space an overflow pan affords.

 Consider your dog's needs for size and privacy when choosing a location for the litter box.
 Some dogs do not care, while others will not do their business without something like a bush to give them privacy.
 You may find you have to compromise if your dog's needs don't suit your aesthetics.

 Note that litter boxes lined with real grass may need to be placed outdoors on a patio that your dog can always access.
 Ideally, you want the litter box in a spot that your pup can easily access, that you can easily clean, and that is not near your dog's crate.